Ten Rare and Expensive Engagement Ring Stones

 Red beryl can fetch up to $10,000 per carat.
-If you’re buying a red beryl, make sure it comes with an official certificate and it’s not a simulated or imitation stone.
+If you're buying a red beryl, make sure it comes with a gem lab grade report and it's not a simulated or imitation stone.

 Due to inclusions, never clean this gem with a steam or ultrasonic system.
 Either use a soft brush, mild detergent, and warm water at home or take it to a professional jeweler.

 Although cultured, farm-raised pearls are readily available at affordable prices, natural pearls — formed in the wild — are exceedingly rare and can be incredibly expensive.
-To learn more about pearls, consult our pearl buying guide and our pearl engagement ring guide.
-Pearls also require significant extra care for cleaning, storing, and wearing, more so than any gem on this list.
+To learn more about pearls, consult our pearl buying guide and engagement ring guide.
+Pearls also require significant extra care for cleaning, storing, and wearing, more so than any expensive engagement ring gem on this list.